German School System

 No matter what kind of school a student attends, he/she must complete at least nine years of education.
 A student dropping out of a Gymnasium, for example, must enroll in a Realschule or Hauptschule until nine years have been completed.
 Students are required to study at minimum one foreign language for at least five years.
 A second foreign language is required in Gymnasium.

 The School Day

-German students at public schools attend school in the morning.
+German students at public schools normally attend school in the morning.
 Classes normally start between 7:30 and 8:15 a.m. and can end between 12 noon and 1:30 p.m.
 Class periods are normally 45 minutes long with a short break in between.
-There is no provision for serving lunch.
+However, in recent years some schools (Ganztagsschule) have started offering longer days.
+The additional hours can be used for doing homework or participating in various extracurricular activities.
+With the extra hours there is a hot lunch and this has necessitated adding a cafeteria in these schools.
 There can be a lot of homework and heavy emphasis on the "three Rs" - reading, writing and aRithmatic.
 The curriculum expands as students move up from Grundschule and depends on which of the three secondary schools they attend.